 Our renewable gas production facility is known as Hydrogen Park South Australia (HyP SA) at the Tonsley Innovation District.
 From HyP SA we’ll be producing renewable hydrogen.
 Hydrogen is better for the environment because it does not release carbon emissions when burnt.

-Using the existing gas network, we’ll then supply around 710 properties near HyP SA with a blend of 5% renewable hydrogen and natural gas over the next five years.
+Using the existing gas network, we’ll then supply around 710 properties near HyP SA with a blend of up to 5% renewable hydrogen and natural gas over the next five years.

 Residents involved in the project have been informed and won’t experience any change in their current services gas and won’t pay any more than if they were receiving 100% natural gas.
 The blended gas is also as safe as the current natural gas supply.